 In Competence by Design (CBD), competency involves more than ‘know how’.
 It requires that trainees also ‘show how’ and demonstrate the ability to ‘do’ independently.
 While learning is often associated with teaching, there is also high value in using assessment as a learning tool.

-Work based assessment (WBA) maintains this formative focus by having frontline clinical teachers observe and document authentic observations in the workplace on a regular basis.
-The results of individual assessments are shared with trainees in a way that guides learning improvement.
-When these individual work based assessments are aggregated over time, the data from multiple observations and multiple sources gives a clearer picture about a trainee’s performance and progress.
+Workplace-based assessment (WBA) maintains this formative focus by having frontline clinical teachers observe and document authentic observations in the workplace on a regular basis.
+The results of individual observations are shared with trainees in a way that guides learning improvement.
+When these individual workplace-based assessments are aggregated over time, the data from multiple observations and multiple sources gives a clearer picture about a trainee’s performance and progress.

 Are you involved in the roll-out of CBD?
-Save time with these new resources from the Royal College that support work-based assessment!
+Save time with these new resources from the Royal College that support workplace-based assessment!

 If you’re curious about WBA and want a high-level overview of what’s ahead, take 30 seconds to review the 2-page Presentation Summary.

 Those of you in a leadership role may want a deeper understanding of how WBA will impact your program.
 Why not take a few minutes to review the 10-page Reference Guide?